niteshthali08/ML-Coursera/README.md

   1. Regularized linear regression to predict the amount of water flowing out of a dam using the change of water level in a reservoir.
 (the effects of bias v.s. variance)

+# machine-learning-ex6
+  1. Support vector machines (SVMs) with Gaussian Kernels to build an Email spam classifier.